Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-get-started-eclipse.md

 Leave the selections on the next screen defaults, and select next.
 Do the same for this screen regarding archetypes.

-When you come to the screen asking for groupID, ArtifactID, etc. Enter "com.fabrikam" for the groupID and enter an artifactID of your choice.
+When you come to the screen asking for groupID, ArtifactID, etc. Enter "com.fabrikam" for the groupID and enter "AzureApp" for the artifactID.

 Now, open the pom.xml file.
 Inside the `dependencies` tag add the following code: